 Presentations on VLFs were follow up by an open discussion about the way forward to be taken.

-The WGs, from one side, found that VLFs are not required by near future space missions while, on the other side, VLFs (and in particular GFP) are seen as an important enabler for optimizing very high data rate links (optical, and future RF).
+The WGs, from one side, found that VLFs are not required by near future space missions while, on the other side, VLFs (and in particular GFP) are seen as an important enabler for optimizing very high data rate links (optical, and future RF), i.e > 10 Gbps.

+M. Cosby/UKSA commented that optical communication industry is pushing for VLFs, with different motivations from agencies.

 It was finally reached consensus that C&S WG shall implement a transfer frame slicer for the coding schemes listed in the blue books.
 The slicer should be standardised possibly as a shim book, so that it can be adopted by different C&S blue books: 131.0-B (TM), 131.2-B (SCCC), 131.3-B (DVB-S2) and 142.0-B (optical).

-With this approach, the slicer allows either (see picture below) to use fixed-length TM/AOS/USLP frames (as currently done), or to use standards coming from other entities (e.g., ITU GFP).
+With this approach, the slicer allows either (see Figure 1) to use fixed-length TM/AOS/USLP frames (as currently done) as generic SMTF stream, or to use standards coming from other entities (e.g., ITU GFP).